QTS Application

 What evidence will be assessed at the interview?
 Will the interview be online or face-to-face?

 This involves a face-to-face or online visit and two independent observations (Primary – core and foundation, Secondary – 11-14 and 14-16 or 14-16 and 16-19).
-This will be supplemented by professional discussions/interviews to ask questions about the 8 Teachers’ Standards and Part 2 of the standards specifically to address any gaps or development areas in the evidence you have provided.
+This will be supplemented by professional discussions/interviews to ask questions about the 8 Teachers’ Standards and Part 2 of the standards specifically to address any gaps or development areas in your provided evidence.

 What are the in-school mentors responsible for?

-Mentors will have to observe you six times over the first six weeks of your enrolment and complete the TES Lesson Observation template to upload to your TES Learn Portal.
+Mentors must observe you six times over the first six weeks of your enrolment and complete the Lesson Observation template to upload to your Learn Portal.
 They need to meet you weekly to provide feedback on the lesson and support you in drafting your eight justification statements against the 8 Teachers’ Standards.

 These meetings do not need to be formally minuted and any documentation submitted.
 Finally, during their visits, they will be required to complete a testimonial and spend 30 minutes having a professional discussion with their PT and assessor, either face-to-face or online.

 Not an issue.
-The ideal is to be teaching in a British Curriculum school.
+Teaching in a British Curriculum school.
 However, we would consider the prior experience of working in schools with other international curriculums if they can be matched to the British curriculum.
 Your examples of the US and Canadian curriculums often can.

-However, to complete the qualification, you must be in a British Curriculum School.
+However, you must be in a British Curriculum School to complete the qualification.
 Still, we would consider the other international curriculum school experience when making up your two years/2 school experience.

 I have 15 years of teaching experience in South African schools and now in an international school in China in English Literature and Language.
 My current school teaches both US & UK curricula.
-I answered YES to all of the criteria – my only concern is that there is no one in my current school with QTS.
-My school leaders would be happy to act as a mentor – would this be workable?
+I answered YES to all of the criteria- My only concern is that no one in my current school has QTS.
+My school leaders would happily act as mentors – would this be workable?

 It sounds like you have significant experience and meet all the course requirements besides having a UK QTS.
-As such, we would need to speak to one of your school leaders who was going to be your mentor to check their teaching experience and understanding of the UK curriculum and the UK Teachers’ Standards.
-Subject to us being satisfied by this, there would not seem to be any reason why you would not be successful in your application for the route, and I would encourage you to apply.
+As such, we would need to speak to one of your school leaders, your mentor, to check their teaching experience and understanding of the UK curriculum and the UK Teachers’ Standards.
+Subject to us being satisfied by this, the U.K. would not seem to be any reason why you would not be successful in your application for the route, and I would encourage you to apply.

-I am from South Africa and have 15 years of teaching experience and three years of the international primary school experience.
-I nearly finished with PGCE- The schools I taught at first school American and IB combined, Second school Cambridge and Last school, where I am now employed in IB.
+I am from South Africa and have 15 years of teaching experience and three years of international primary school experience.
+I have nearly finished with PGCE- The schools I taught at first school, American and IB combined, Second school, Cambridge and Last school, where I am now employed in IB.
 Would I qualify?

-Your teaching experience across two schools and well over two years would meet that part of the course requirements as all appear to be in qualifying British Curriculum Schools.
-Therefore, as long as you could provide evidence of meeting the other course requirements, it would appear that you were eligible and could start your application.
+Your teaching experience across two schools and well over two years.Bs would meet that part of the course requirements as all appear to be in qualifying British Curriculum Schools.
+Therefore, if you could provide evidence of meeting the other course requirements, you would seem eligible and could start your application.

-Please note, you would require a UK Bachelor’s degree or equivalent (ENIC statement of comparability if your degree was taken outside the UK).
+Please note that you would require a UK Bachelor’s degree or equivalent (ENIC statement of comparability if your degree was taken outside the UK).
 A PGCE does not meet the entry criteria.

-I have over ten years of experience in more than two UK schools.
+I have over ten years of experience in more than two UK sU.K.ools.
 However, I have a D-grade in English language but C’s in Science and Maths.
-Can I apply for QTS?
+Can I apply for U.K.S?

-Based on the experience you outline you would meet the 2 years/ 2 schools requirements as long as you could get testimonials on TES templates from your previous employers.
-In terms of your GCSEs, your Cs in Maths and Science would be accepted with a certificate, if you do not have them, you will need to contact your exam board for a replacement.
+Based on your experience, you would meet the two years/ 2 schools requirements as long as you could get testimonials on templates from your previous employers.
+Regarding your GCSEs, your Cs in Maths and Science would be accepted with a certificate; if you do not have them, you must contact your exam board for a replacement.

-The D in GCSE English language would not be accepted nor the C in literature, but you could take a TES equivalent test which can be turned around in about 2 weeks for a nominal fee.
-As long as you met the other criteria, there would not appear to be any barriers to your application.
+The D in GCSE English language would not be accepted, nor the C in literature, but you could take an equivalent test, which can be turned around in about two weeks for a nominal fee.
+As long as you meet the other criteria, there will not appear to be any barriers to your application.

-However, I would not apply until you have your testimonials, GCSE certificates, equivalency certificate and degree certificate in place/to hand, as using without these will slow the application process down significantly.
+However, I would not apply until you have your testimonials, GCSE certificates, equivalency certificate, and degree certificate in place/to hand, as using them without these will slow the application process down significantly.
 It is far better to apply when you have everything to hand.

-The two schools’ experience has to be in the same teaching subject?
-My current school: economics IGCSE and Alevel.
+Do the two schools’ experiences have to be in the same teaching subject?
+My current school: economics IGCSE and A level.
 Previous school: taught IELTS/English language high school

-This would be an acceptable experience, and if this has been for two years or more even better.
+This would be an acceptable experience; if this has been for two years or more, it is even better.
 Unfortunately, this would not count towards your experience as it has to be in the same subject and age range you are applying for QTS.
-Therefore, if your current Economics teaching in the 14-19 age range is over two years, you would only need 20 days teaching 14-19 economics to meet the AO course eligibility criteria for two years and two schools as long as you met all the other requirements.
+Therefore, if your current Economics teaching in the 14-19 age range is over two years, you would only need 20 days teaching 14-19 economics to meet the AO course eligibility criteria for two years and two schools as long as you met all the otA.O.r requirements.

 What are the TRN, TRA and ECT?